TheCypher/Bolt-Agentic/README.md

 ## What we’re trying to accomplish

-**Mission:** Reduce “time to trustworthy AI features” from weeks to minutes by standardizing the **core agentic building blocks**—so you can focus on your product, not the scaffolding.
+**Mission:** Reduce “time to trustworthy AI features” from weeks to minutes by standardizing the **core agentic building blocks** - so you can focus on your product, not the scaffolding.

 **North‑star DX metrics**